glpi-project/android-inventory-agent/_posts/2020-01-07-new-version.md

 ---
 layout: news
 category: blog
-published: false
+published: true
-title: JAnuary 2020
+title: Release version 1.0.0
 ---
 Welcome to the release version 1.0.0 of GLPI Agent for android !